 Trinity Church

-When you start exploring Boston, you’ll immediately notice Trinity Church.
-This historic stone church sits squarely in the middle of downtown’s towering skyscrapers.
+This historic stone church in Copley Square sits squarely in the middle of downtown’s towering skyscrapers.
 It’s considered by the American Association of Architects as one of the top 10 buildings in the country.

 The parish located there today was founded in 1733, which is more than 150 years before the church was built in 1877.
 You can enter Trinity Church on your own or schedule a tour with a knowledgeable tour guide to learn more about the church’s history.